aspose-html-cloud/aspose-html-cloud-docs/html/developer-guide/storage/storage-props-api/_index.md

 [TOC]

+Cloud storage allows world-wide storage and retrieval of data at any time.
+You can use storage for various scenarios including storing data for archival or disaster recovery.

 ### Summary

+Aspose.HTML Cloud provides helper functions to work with files uploaded to Aspose.HTML Cloud Storage or any other Cloud Storage of your choice.
+If you need any help getting started with setting third party storage please refer to [Aspose Cloud UI Help Topics](https://docs.aspose.cloud/total/aspose-cloud-ui-help-topics/).

-This article provides detailed description of REST API storage-wide operations.
+This article provides a detailed description of REST API storage-wide operations using Aspose.HTML Cloud API v.4.0.
+SDKs.
+You find out how to get a user associated cloud storage info such as disc usage, an object existence, etc.

 ### API description

+REST API is one of the most common web services available today.
+It can be called from any platform that supports HTTP / HTTPS and it does not depend on the software running on the server or client.

+The action must be recorded by the HTTP request method that you make.
+The most common methods include GET, POST, PUT and DELETE.
+More detailed information about REST URLs' structure and specific behavior linked to the API such as Authentication, Request Queuing, and Storage you can find in the [REST API Overview](https://docs.aspose.cloud/total/getting-started/rest-api-overview/) article.

-All URIs are relative to https://api.aspose.cloud/v4.0/html
+All URIs are relative to https://api.aspose.cloud/v4.0/html.

 #### Check if a named storage exists

-- GET: check if a specified storage exists and is associated with application user:
+- GET: check if specified storage exists and is associated with application user.

 ```
 /storage/exist/storage?storageName={storageName}